 A virtual event is a Web-based event that replicates many aspects of a traditional place-based conference, membership meeting, or trade show.
 It may take place on a standalone basis or in conjunction with a place-based conference (i.e., a “hybrid” event).

 Virtual events feature multiple sessions (not just a single Webinar or Webcast) and may include keynote presentations, training and education workshops, discussion areas, social networking opportunities, exhibit areas for vendors, and various other features.
 Activities in a virtual event may take place in real time (synchronously), on demand (asynchronously), or some combination of the two.

-Why to Offer One
+Why to Offer a Virtual Conference

 - Putting one together makes you a convener in your space.
 It puts you in the position of connecting dots and creating value.
 This is a path to being perceived as a leader in the space you serve.